ArthurLakesLibrary/2018-05-16-coloradomines/index.md

         <li>Open <a href="https://www.anaconda.com/download/#windows">https://www.anaconda.com/download/#windows</a> with your web browser.</li>
         <li>Download the Python 3 installer for Windows.</li>
         <li>Install Python 3 using all of the defaults for installation <em>except</em> make sure to check <strong>Make Anaconda the default Python</strong>.</li>
+         <li> After installation, if you cannot run jupyter notebook from command lines (Git Bash) as shown in the video tutorial, please test if you can start Anaconda Navigator from your Start menu (Windows). </li>
       </ol>
     </div>
     <div class="col-md-4">